10Nates/microcookie/README.md

 - Does **not** currently support **sameSite** or **httpOnly** configuration
 - There is no internal namespace conflict management
 - npm is probably the least convenient way to use this library.
+It still works, though.
 - All instructions assume you are running a Unix-based operating system.
 This probably won't matter if you aren't using npm.
 - UglifyJS used to change reserved variable names if they were optimized out.
 It may reappear in the future, but it does not affect usage.